eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

 }
 ```

-### Developing `hySpc.read.Witec` for non-spc columns
+### 1.2.
+Developing `hySpc.read.Witec` for non-spc columns
 Claudia, Roman, and I met on Wednesday to go over a lot of progress for the `hySpc.read.Witec` package.
 In particular, we helped each other make sure the package had the correct infrasturcutre (`pkgdown`, `hySpc.testthat`), fleshed out the functionality for reading in the Witec_TrueMatch format.
-The work that Claudia did to get from the Header information of the example file to a complete hyperSpec object was pretty brilliant to watch.
+The work that Claudia did to get from the Header information of the example file to a complete `hyperSpec` object was pretty brilliant to watch.
 And I think while I don't understand all of the details the current `hySpc.read.Witec::read_txt_Witec_TrueMatch()` function has a lot of guides for parsing the remainder of the header information.

 In fact, let's following the guidance left for us:
 ```R